danielpontello/neocluster/README.md

 ## Building

 Open NeoCluster.sln with Visual Studio 2022 and build.
+Setup Forza 5 to send UDP packets to the computer running this applications, on port 5678.
+Open the application and click "Start/Stop" to begin receiving data.
+The "Settings" button turns fullscreen on/off.

 ## References